Racial segregation: Israel

+Some commentators have sought to find commonalities between apartheid in South Africa and the political situation in Israel.
+A system of apartheid, a system of institutionalized segregation and discrimination in the Israeli-occupied Palestinian territories and to a lesser extent in Israel proper.
+There is near-total physical separation between the Palestinian and the Israeli settler population of the West Bank, as well as the judicial separation that governs both communities, which discriminates against the Palestinians in a wide range of ways.
+Israel also discriminates against its own Palestinian citizens.
+Palestinians in the occupied territories live under military occupation and are progressively segregated, barred from freedom of movement, and discriminated against.
+After institutionalized segregation, Palestinians face eventual forced displacement of their homes by Israeli settlers at which point they barred from returning home, and the Palestinian areas becomes annexed into the Israeli state.

+Other commentators have sought to refute these allegations of apartheid.
+Palestinian citizens of Israel participate in elections (see List of Arab members of the Knesset) and members of the judiciary include Palestinians.
+The Supreme Court contains at least one Palestinian person.
+Jewish and Palestinian Israelis both attend colleges and universities in Israel.
+Hospital facilities in Israel treat all Israelis, regardless of religion or creed.
+Lastly, Jewish Israelis are in the majority in Israel proper, comprising some 73% of the population.
+These characteristics are not associated with a system of Apartheid.

 Kenya

 The end of British colonial rule in Kenya in 1964 led to an inadvertent increase in ethnic segregation.
 Through private purchases and government schemes, farmland previously held by European farmers was transferred to African owners.
 These farms were further sub-divided into smaller localities, and, due to joint migration, many adjacent localities were occupied by members of different ethnic groups.
 This separation along these boundaries persists today.
 Kimuli Kasara, in a study of recent ethnic violence in the wake of the disputed 2007-08 Kenyan elections, used these post-colonial boundaries as an instrument for the degree of ethnic segregation.
 Through a 2 Stage Least Squares Regression analysis, Kasara showed that increased ethnic segregation in Kenya's Rift Valley Province is associated with an increase in ethnic violence.

 Liberia

 The Constitution of Liberia limits Liberian nationality to Negro people (see also Liberian nationality law).

 While Lebanese and Indian nationals are active in trading, as well as in the retail and service sectors, and Europeans and Americans work in the mining and agricultural sectors, these minority groups with long-tenured residence in the Republic are precluded from becoming citizens as a result of their race.